 There is a broad range of affordable, evidence-based, effective and popular ways to reduce the risks caused by wealth inequality.
 As a first step, the Government’s forthcoming budget should deal with the most obvious ways to better tax wealth, such as equalising tax rates on capital gains with tax rates on employment income, and pushing through with your plans to scrap the ‘non-dom’ tax regime.

-Additionally, the upcoming review of national resilience led by the Chancellor of the Duchy of Lancaster should explore the strategic risks posed by wealth inequality, and the Communities and Recovery Steering Group chaired by the Deputy Prime Minster should consider the relationship between challenges to social cohesion and wealth inequality.
+Additionally, the upcoming review of national resilience led by the Chancellor of the Duchy of Lancaster should explore the strategic risks posed by wealth inequality, and the Communities and Recovery Steering Group chaired by the Deputy Prime Minister should consider the relationship between challenges to social cohesion and wealth inequality.

 While individual government departments each have a critical role to play, we believe that strong leadership from the centre of government is necessary, given the cross-cutting nature of this issue - with the causes and consequences of wealth inequality spanning multiple departments - and its impact on all five of your missions.